MenteaXML/xslt3testbed/README.md

 Testbed for trying out XSLT 3.0 (http://www.w3.org/TR/xslt-30/) techniques.

-Since few people have much (or any) experience using XSLT 3.0 on more than toy examples, this is a public, medium-sized XSLT 3.0 project where people could try out new XSLT 3.0 features on the transformations to (X)HTML(5) and XSL-FO that are what we do most often and, along the way, maybe come up with new design patterns for doing transformations using the higher-order functions, partial function application, and other goodies that XSLT 3.0 gives us.
+Since few people yet have much (or any) experience using XSLT 3.0 on more than toy examples, this is a public, medium-sized XSLT 3.0 project where people could try out new XSLT 3.0 features on the transformations to (X)HTML(5) and XSL-FO that are what we do most often and, along the way, maybe come up with new design patterns for doing transformations using the higher-order functions, partial function application, and other goodies that XSLT 3.0 gives us.

 ## JATS Preview Stylesheets

-This XSLT 3.0 testbed is based on the XSLT 1.0 "NISO Journal Article Tag Suite (JATS) version 1.0" stylesheets from https://github.com/NCBITools/JATSPreviewStylesheets
+The XSLT 3.0 testbed stylesheets are derived from the XSLT 1.0 "NISO Journal Article Tag Suite (JATS) version 1.0" stylesheets from https://github.com/NCBITools/JATSPreviewStylesheets

-JATS is good project for this since:
+The JATS preview stylesheets made a good place to start since:

 - JATS is in wide use as the medium of exchange, and of archiving, for published scientific journal articles (and more)
 - It has the Goldilocks factor of not being too large (it's not as large as DocBook or TEI) nor too small (it's also not a toy)